mphartzheim/f1tray/readme.md

 ## Design Highlights

-- Built with [Fyne](https://fyne.io/) for a native look and feel.
+- Built with [Fyne](https://fyne.io/) for a native desktop look.
 - Uses data from the [Jolpica API](https://github.com/jolpica/api) (Apache 2.0).
-- Auto-refreshes data in the background.
+- Background data refresh.
-- Configurable options include light/dark theme, session alert timing, and window behavior on close.
+- User-configurable options for appearance and behavior.

 ---